Emotion-Focused Therapy

 Emotions are usually an integral part of relationships, with a focused intention on them playing a crucial role in forming a secure attachment with our partners.
 They're often what attracts us to our partners and what binds us to them throughout the relationship.
 Emotions also tend to provide us with the feelings of dependability that often accompany familial ties and unconditional love.

 However, just as emotion can forge healthy bonds, strong negative emotions can cause difficulty in relationships, leading to negative interaction patterns.
 Sometimes, emotional distress can become stronger than “rational thought” and can cause misunderstandings and conflict in relationships.
+Emotions, though they might sound simple, can lead to challenges in marriages when they spiral out of control.
 In those cases, emotion-focused therapy (EFT) may help.

 Getty/AnnaStills